Part 3

 A Different Debut

 In late fall of 2019, I returned to the islands and the comfort of my home for a few months.
-I was not completely aware of what I was about to watch on TV that final weekend in November, but I had seen the promo ads for the PBS special with David Foster and guests and made sure to mark the date.
+I was not completely aware of what I was about to watch on TV that final weekend in November, but I had seen a promo for the PBS special with David Foster and guests and made sure to mark the date.
 I think it's safe to say that this performance was where many people first discovered Loren Allred.
-Not long after her first live performance at the Church by the Glades in April 2018, Loren had met with David Foster and Michael Bublé to record the aforementioned duet for Michael's new album.
+Not long after her first live performance at the Church by the Glades in April 2018, Loren had met with Michael Bublé and David Foster to record the aforementioned duet for Michael's new album.
 As touched on earlier, it would lead to Foster asking her to join his May 2019 concert at the Encore Theater in Las Vegas, which was being taped for the November 30th PBS special that we're about to see.

 In the weeks following this TV appearance, Loren would perform live on several select dates as a guest on Andrea Bocelli's U.S. tour.
-But as with the gala/benefit and small-venue events earlier in 2019, only those who attended the events, or were sharing social media posts about them, would see or hear her.
-Thus, this delayed live PBS broadcast and the ensuing YouTube uploads in the months that followed would be viewed by many, myself included, as her first meaningful live debut, and for some, a first introduction not only to her but the song and the movie as well.
-She sang on a grand stage with an orchestra, a live theater audience, and now a live TV audience.
+But as with the gala/benefit and small-venue events earlier in 2019, only those who attended, or were sharing social media posts about them, would see or hear her.
+Thus, this delayed live PBS broadcast and the ensuing YouTube uploads in the months that followed would be viewed by many, myself included, as her first meaningful live debut, and for some, a first introduction not only to her but also to the song and the movie as well.
+She sang on a grand stage with an orchestra, a live theater audience, and now a TV audience.
 Granted, PBS has nowhere near the viewership of the mainstream networks and premium channels, but with the event soon appearing on YouTube, she would soon be seen and heard by viewers around the world.
 A large backdrop image of the movie scene enhanced the setting.
 The smile we see as Foster introduces her hints at her emotions, but she quickly enters the moment at hand, and is not just gazing out and up at those lower and upper tier faces to simulate the movie scene, but instead, is reflecting on all that has led to where she now stands, singing her own song and living her own surreal moment just as Jenny Lind had done more than a century before.
 For many fans and viewers, this remains a favorite performance of "Never Enough", and in terms of delivering a live version of what many had seen and heard in the movie, I wouldn't disagree.
 It retained the classical splendor and atmosphere of that performance, yet evolved majestically into something more, with nuances and runs that only added to the song's emotional impact.

 David and Loren had obviously rehearsed the performance several times, but I think his response afterward clearly shows how an actual live performance can far surpass anything seen and heard during rehearsals.
 Loren had finally introduced herself to a world that had only known her voice, and her reaction to the applause is easy to interpret.
 It had to be a very special moment for her, as well as for many who had anxiously waited to see and hear the actual artist behind the song in the movie, and I'm sure it remains one of her most treasured memories.